 Frequently Asked Questions

 Fee-only is a subtle but very important designation of how a financial advisor is compensated.
-A fee-only fiduciary financial advisor is legally bound to act at all times for the sole benefit and interest of our clients.
+A fee-only fiduciary financial advisor is legally bound to act at all times for the sole benefit and interest of their clients.
 This is the highest standard of loyalty, trust and care under the law.
 As a fee-only firm, we receive payment only for our advisory services in the form of fees paid by our clients.
 A fee-only structure reduces potential conflicts of interest.
-In contrast, a fee-based financial advisor is paid by clients for advisory services and may also receive referral fees or commissions from third-parties to recommend certain financial products and securities.
+In contrast, a fee-based financial advisor is paid by clients for advisory services and may also receive referral fees or commissions from third-parties to recommend certain financial products and securities, which can create unnecessary bias.

 Unlike tax preparers who can help with tax filing and deductions during tax season, we are monitor the impact of taxes on a client’s portfolio all year-round.
 Because taxes and investments go hand-in-hand, we can assist clients with strategies at every life stage to help reduce their tax liability and stay on track to achieve their financial goals.
 We consider things like the timing of your income and large purchases, future expenses, and the types of investments or retirement plans that you have when developing strategies for your particular situation.